jbcodeforce/eda-studies/docs/index.md

 Which leads to my next argument: there are a lot of people who are currently claiming that EDA will be the silver bullet to address service coupling, scaling, resilience and ... cooking meals.
 For example, some architects are claiming the following challenges of the above component view diagram:

-- order services is responsible to talk to multiple services, and orchestrate service calls.
+* order service is responsible to talk to multiple services, and orchestrates service calls.
-- orchestration logic should be outside of the microservice.
+* orchestration logic should be outside of the microservice.
 I want to immediatly react on this one, as service orchestration is done to follow a business process.
 As seen in process flow there is a business logic and needs to follow those steps, so it is part of the context of the order service to implement the process about an order.
 We are in the domain-driven design bounded context.
 The implementation of this orchestration flow can be in code, or in business process engine, in state machine, but at least owned by one team.
--  strong coupling between the components.
+* strong coupling between the components.
 The order service needs to understand the semantic of the other services.
+Which is partially true, but it really needs to understand the interface characteristics of the services.
+Which includes data model, protocol, SLA, communication type, ...
+The data model is part of the interface contract and is the main argument for coupling.
+Any change to the API of the downstream services impact the order / orchestrator service.
+There are way to go over that by using contract testing, so each change to the contracts can be seen during CI/CD pipelines.
+Now it is true that when a service is used by a big number of other services then API versioning becomes a challenge.
+On the other side of the argument on most of simple business application the number of services stand to stay low and interface characteristics do not change that often.
+Data model coupling still exists in messaging system.
+Schema registry and the metadata exchange within the message helps to address that, but it means now consumers need to be aware of the producer.
+This is an inversion of control.
+* Choreography of API is hard to do.
+I touched on this point before, but one thing important is to differentiate choreography from orchestration.
+Most of that example to illustrate the bad thing of synchronous processing is about compensation flow.
+The problem is not the way we interact with service, the problem comes from the fact that in RESTful there is no support, yet, for transaction as it was possible to do with SOAP WS-* protocol.
+Asynchronous messaging, event bus,... does not help that much on compensation flow.

+???
+"Choreography vs Orchestration"
+    This different models are used in the context of the Saga pattern, which helps to support a long running transaction between distributed systems that can be broken up to a collection of sub transactions that can be interleaved any way with other transactions:

+    * **Orchestration** is when one controller is responsible to drive each participant on what to do and when.
+    * **Choreography** applies each service produces and listens to other service’s events and decides if an action should be taken or not.

+In the autonomous example choreography may be used, as it seems that some services are maintaining states of the overall travel transaction: the order, the car dispatching, the route...

-Which is partially true, it needs to understand the interface characteristics of the services.
-Which includes One argument is that if one of the service is not responding quickly, then all the components in the calling chain are impacted.
-Another one, is if one component fails, this will propagate to all the callers.
-There are patterns, like circuit braker,   in the synchronous to support slow components or
+* Another argument is related to availability: if one of the service is not responding quickly, then all the components in the calling chain are impacted.
+And in case of outages, if one component fails, error will propagate back to caller chain.
+There are patterns to handle such issues, like circuit braker, throttling, or bulkhead.
+Now asynchronous processing helps to support failure and slower services.

 ## Selecting event bus technologies